BEACON Mentorship Program

 Q: How long does the program last?

-A: The BEACON Mentorship Program runs for one year, from January to December.
+A: The BEACON Mentorship Program runs for one year.

 Q: Is there a cost to participate in the program?